pojol/braid/README.md

 ```

 ### 2. Create a new actor and load it into the cluster
-> Write node.yaml to register actor templates to nodes (containers)
+> Register actors to nodes by configuring `node.yaml`

 ```yaml
 actors: